XamarinUniversity/build2018-labs/lab1/README.md

 ## Add an interface for the storage class

 Next, we will define an _abstraction_ for our storage class.
 We will start with a basic in-memory implementation so we can build the UI and test out our logic.
-We will then eventually switch to a local storage implementation so our **Entry** data is persisted to the device.
+Later, ee will switch to local storage so our **Entry** data is persisted to the device.

 ### Add a new interface